 What do you prioritize when you visit a new a new city?
 We usually prioritize two things: food and photos (and now trying to catch new Pokemon 😅).
 Recently, Logitech sent us on a road trip with their ZeroTouch app to Nashville (which was also highly recommended by many of you.
 Thank you!).
 We really enjoyed our time there and can’t wait to visit again.
-If you’re headed to Nashville, here are some awesome things we think you should check out:
+If you’re headed to Nashville (or thinking about moving there), here are some awesome things we think you should check out:

 9 AWESOME THINGS TO DO IN NASHVILLE TENNESSEE